nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 1. Since 3-4 demonstrations is not enough, I want to utilize the Lexica API to see if I can grab 10 relevant prompt examples using their search function and feed it into ChatGPT using a ChatGPT API.

 ## Week 6
-**Wed Feb 15: COT Indicating Missing Prompt Info & Provide Suggestions**
+**Wed Feb 15: QA Indicating Missing Prompt Info & Provide Suggestions**

 Building upon my progress, I demonstrated to ChatGPT how to label and suggest missing information using this format: